arijitcodes/ultralogger/README.md

 ## Features:

 - Types Support for Intellisense 💡
+- JSDoc In Code Documentation - just like any good library, we provide documentation, information and examples for our functions and methods on hover using JSdoc and TS. 🤙🏻
 - Config method to create and setup configs for different features ☸
 - Customizable Log Size and Information 💪🏻
 - 6 Types of Colorful & Pre-formatted Log Methods - to make your life easy while debugging (we all know logs are superior to debuggers 😏 - who uses debugger anyways eww 🤢🤮)